Avik2293/Avik2293/README.md

 <br />
 <br />
 I am working now in Shineygleam Softwere as a Junior Softwere Engineer.
 I have approximately 2 years of experience with this company.
-My job responsibility is to create the website front-end in React and integrate it with Laravel and MySql databases.
+My job is to create the website front-end in React and integrate it with Laravel and MySql databases.
 I also created some apps on React Native with my senior's help in some app development projects.
-I am quick at learning new technologies, follow instructions, and work well with a team.
+I quickly learn new technologies, follow instructions, and work well with a team.
 <br />
 <br />
-Nowadays, i am working on building up my knowledge & skills in programming by doing course CPS Academy.
+Nowadays, I am working on building up my knowledge & skills in programming by doing course CPS Academy.
 <br />
 <br />
 I am a freedom-loving person.
 I enjoy work.
 The only difference between me and those who upgrade the world is skill.
 I will work to improve myself.
 I dream of giving something new to the world one day.